why Biocryst Pharmaceuticals Inc. [BCRX] is a Good Choice for Investors After New Price Target of $13.82

-Biocryst Pharmaceuticals Inc. [NASDAQ: BCRX] stock went on a downward path that fall over -0.65% on Wednesday, amounting to a one-week price decrease of less than -5.95%.

-Over the last 12 months, BCRX stock dropped by -43.25%.
-The one-year Biocryst Pharmaceuticals Inc. stock forecast points to a potential upside of 66.86.
+The one-year BCRX stock forecast points to a potential upside of 68.31.
 The average equity rating for BCRX stock is currently 1.33, trading closer to a bullish pattern in the stock market.

 3 Tiny Stocks Primed to Explode